Haloarchaea

-Haloarchaea (halophilic archaea, halophilic archaebacteria, halobacteria) are a class of the Euryarchaeota, found in water saturated or nearly saturated with salt.
-Halobacteria are now recognized as archaea rather than bacteria and are one of the largest groups.
+Haloarchaea (halophilic archaea, halophilic archaebacteria, halobacteria) are a class of archaea under the phylum Euryarchaeota, found in water saturated or nearly saturated with salt.
+'Halobacteria' are now recognized as archaea rather than bacteria and are one of the largest groups of archaea.
 The name 'halobacteria' was assigned to this group of organisms before the existence of the domain Archaea was realized, and while valid according to taxonomic rules, should be updated.
 Halophilic archaea are generally referred to as haloarchaea to distinguish them from halophilic bacteria.

-These microorganisms are among the halophile organisms, that they require high salt concentrations to grow, with most species requiring more than 2.0M NaCl for growth and survival.
-They are a distinct evolutionary branch of the Archaea distinguished by the possession of ether-linked lipids and the absence of murein in their cell walls.
+These halophilic microorganisms require high salt concentrations to grow, with most species requiring more than 2M NaCl for growth and survival.

 Haloarchaea can grow aerobically or anaerobically.
-Parts of the membranes of haloarchaea are purplish in color, and large blooms of haloarchaea appear reddish, from the pigment bacteriorhodopsin, related to the retinal pigment rhodopsin, which it uses to transform light energy into chemical energy by a process unrelated to chlorophyll-based photosynthesis.
+Parts of the membranes of haloarchaea are purplish in color, and large blooms of haloarchaea appear reddish from retinal-containing bacteriorhodopsin, a protein related to rhodopsin, which it uses to transform light energy into chemical energy by a process unrelated to chlorophyll-based photosynthesis.

 Haloarchaea have a potential to solubilize phosphorus.
-Phosphorus-solubilizing halophilic archaea may well play a role in P (phosphorus) nutrition to vegetation growing in hypersaline soils.
+Phosphorus-solubilizing halophilic archaea may well play a role in making phosphorus available to vegetation growing in hypersaline soils.
 Haloarchaea may also have applications as inoculants for crops growing in hypersaline regions.